Jerica Berge, PhD, MPH

 North Memorial Hospital Family Medicine Residency

-Behavioral medicine, adolescent obesity, community-based participatory action research
+Behavioral medicine, childhood and adolescent obesity, community-based participatory action research, motivational interviewing, integrated care

 PhD, MPH, University of Minnesota